Building Equality Policy: Suppliers

 The Building Equality Policy was developed to create training and employment opportunities for women in the construction sector.

-The policy is implemented through the Social Procurement Framework.
-It aligns with the Women’s equality and safety objective.
+The policy is implemented through the Social Procurement Framework, by applying the Women’s equality and safety objective to applicable projects.

-The policy applies to all publicly funded construction projects that meet the following requirements:
+The policy applies to all publicly funded construction projects:

-• Request for tenders released after 1 January 2022.
+• with a request for tender released on or after 1 January 2022.

-The policy applies to projects meeting the threshold requirements regardless of procurement model.
+The policy applies to construction projects that meet those criteria regardless of procurement model.
 This includes projects delivered using the following models:

 • Construct-only